 We have what I like to call ‘lack of travel self-control.’
-When we are near an interesting place, we have a really hard time not going to check it out – and after RVing for a year, ‘near’ has become a very subjective term.
+When we are near an interesting place, we have a really hard time not going to check it out.
+After RVing for a year, ‘near’ has become a very subjective term.
 So, when we realized we would be seeing all of the Hawaiian Islands except Lanai, we were determined to find a way to explore this small, but beautiful isle.
-With limited time and funds, we decided packing all the things to do into a Lanai day trip would have to suffice.
+With limited time and funds, we decided packing all the things to do into a Maui to Lanai day trip would have to suffice.

 Then, we started planning a ridiculous trip which would allow us to spend a whopping four hours on the island.
-Since plans were already set to go to Maui for a few days after our Oahu housesit ended and before meeting friends on Kauai.
 While looking for tickets, I had this crazy idea to fly into Lanai then take the ferry to Maui, after having some time to explore.
-Turns out, this was about the same price as a flight straight to Maui – we basically had to now.
+The ferry just seemed like a really unique experience.
+Turns out, this was about the same price as a flight straight to Maui – so we basically had to.

 With less than a week to figure out what the heck we would do for four hours on Lanai – and how we would manage to do that without a rental car – I started emailing like crazy.